-If you're prepping for an interview for a job as an accounts payable clerk, you probably know to expect role-specific accounts payable interview questions.
-"Which accounting software do you have experience with?" and "Can you tell me about past invoice disputes and how you've resolved them?" will likely be asked.
+If you’re prepping for an interview for a job as an accounts payable clerk, you probably know to expect some common interview questions, such as:

 - “Can you explain end-to-end process of accounts payable?”